shiyunon/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/bracket_extension/README.md

 1. The user experience can be improved by reducing the number of steps needed to run this extension.
 2. The grammar file: `gram.g4` in the `bracket_extension\modules` file can be improved and more gates can be included.
+3. The `HTMLQCListener` in the `bracket_extension\modules` file can be edited so that the final output is like "`This function can be run on ... hardware`" where `...` can be IonQ, Rigetti or Null.